lucy-kim/homehealth/README.md

 - create admission level data on patients referred by hospitals only and restrict to patients whose discharge/hospitalization dates are not right truncated due to the sample period limitation

 `HRRPpnlty_pressure_hj_2012.do`
-- compute penalty pressure: use 2012 data, product of share of the office j's patients that come from hosp h and h's penalty rate
+- compute penalty salience: use 2012 data, product of share of the office j's patients that come from hosp h and h's penalty rate
+- also compute alternative penalty salience measure used for robustness check

 `crHHeffort_visit.do`
 - create visit-level data before measuring home health agencies' effort level for each patient